Brick Wall Calculator — m, cm to bricks, mortar, cost

 Brick Count Formula

 Bricks per m² = 1 000 000 / ((brick_length_mm + joint_mm) × (brick_height_mm + joint_mm)).
-For a standard brick with 10 mm joint: 1 000 000 / (260 × 75) ≈ 51.3 bricks/m² per wythe.
-Double wythe doubles the count; 1.5-wythe multiplies by 1.5.
-Flemish and English bonds include header bricks in the calculation.
+For a standard brick with a 10 mm joint: 1 000 000 / (260 × 75) ≈ 51.3 bricks/m² per wythe.
+The 1.5-wythe option multiplies by 1.5 and double wythe doubles it.
+A 5% waste allowance suits a plain wall, 7% is typical, and 10% covers heavy cutting around openings and returns.

 Misha Noyr, M.Eng.